Current Graduate Students & Visiting Researchers

 Gökçe Sancak Aydın

 Email Gökçe joined the lab in the Spring of 2014 as a visiting scholar and researcher.
 She graduated from Ege University in 2006, majoring in psychological counseling and guidance.
-She worked as a psychological counselor for 3 years, and is now a doctoral student and research assistant in the Psychological Counseling and Guidance Department at Middle East Technical University (METU) in Turkey.
+She worked as a psychological counselor for 3 years, and completed a doctoral degree in the Psychological Counseling and Guidance Department at Middle East Technical University (METU) in Turkey.
 Her research interests include mate selection, cognition, and culture.
+She is now a professor of counseling at Bozok University in Turkey.

 Ana M. Cañas

 Email Ana joined the lab in Fall 2013 as an undergraduate assistant.
-She is currently a senior majoring in Psychology with a minor in Evolutionary Studies.
+She majored in Psychology with a minor in Evolutionary Studies.
 Her research interests include evolutionary psychology, culture and cognition, neuropsychology, and environmental and developmental psychology.
+She completed a Master’s Degree at Columbia University.

 Website Email Rachael joined the lab in Fall 2009, after graduating from SUNY New Paltz in the Spring of 2009 with her BA in Psychology (minoring in Evolutionary Studies and History).
 Her research interests lie in human sexuality in general, and the female sexual response in particular.
 By combining ideas from various disciplines in psychology (including Evolutionary Psychology), she hopes to get at age-old questions regarding the female orgasm.
 Rachael was the first-ever student signed up in the SUNY New Paltz EvoS program.

 Email Corinna was one of Dr. Geher’s research assistants in 2007 and 2008 and was also hired around that time to help set up and support the Evolutionary Studies Minor program.
 She is currently a Mental Health Therapist for Morrison Child and Family Services in Portland, OR.

-Email David Joined the lab in fall of 2013.
+Email David Joined the lab in the fall of 2013.
 During his undergraduate career at SUNY Plattsburgh, he was a teaching assistant for Evolutionary Psychology and Biopsychology.
-David also worked as an intern at the Regional TBI center, and was a Research Assistant who primarily studied deceptive mating strategies.
+David also worked as an intern at the Regional TBI center and was a Research Assistant who primarily studied deceptive mating strategies.
 He graduated cum laude from SUNY Plattsburgh in 2013 with a BS in Psychology.
-He is currently working on his thesis and is focused on the evolutionary mismatch between human mate selection and the use of online dating services.
+His thesis focused on the evolutionary mismatch between human mate selection and the use of online dating services.